Signatures of inhomogeneous dark matter annihilation on 21-cm: Simulation Results

-Compared to the {\tt IHM} simulation, $x_\r{e}$, $T_\r{k}$ and $T_\r{21}$ all display remarkably different inhomogeneity in th {\tt IHM} simulation (see \Fig{sdfegrhrgr}).
-For redshift window $z \in [16,\ 30]$ in particular, inhomogeneity levels are significantly enhanced in {\tt IHM} simulation due to fluctuations in DM heating/ionization rate.
-21-cm power spectrum in \Fig{sdfdsf6657egrhrgr} provides quantitative comparisons of these fluctuations.
-In presence of heating from DM, the 21-cm absorption signal ($T_{21} < 0$) in the {\tt Fiducial} setting is weakened or shifted into emission ($T_{21} > 0$).
-For the {\tt HMG} simulation, the change in $\Delta^2_{21}$ relative to the {\tt Fiducial} setting is largely driven by the difference in 21-cm amplitude, and we found that our global and power spectrum 21-cm signals are similar to that in ~\cite{Lopez-Honorez:2016sur}.
-However for the {\tt IHM} scenario, $\Delta^2_{21}$ is also affected by spatial variation of $T_{21}$ induced by inhomogeneous DM heating/ionization.
-As shown in \Fig{sdfdsf6657egrhrgr}, the inhomogeneity in boost factor can enhance $\Delta^{2}_{21}$ by more than a factor $10^4$ for $16 \lesssim z\lesssim 30$, and such enhancement is potentially detectable at the SKA telescope~\cite{Sitwell:2013fpa}.
+As can be seen from \Fig{Fig_LightCone_Plot}, compared to the {\tt HMG} simulation, $T_\r{k}$ and $T_\r{21}$ both display remarkably different inhomogeneity in the {\tt IHM} simulation.
+For the redshift window $z \in [11,\ 16]$ in particular, inhomogeneity levels are significantly enhanced in {\tt IHM} simulation due to fluctuations in the DM heating rate.
+In comparison, $x_\r{e}$ exhibits only moderately enhanced fluctuations within the redshift range $z \sim 18$–28.
+At lower redshifts, ionization from astrophysical sources dominates, leading to similar $x_\r{e}$ evolution in both the {\tt IHM} and {\tt HMG} simulations.
+The 21-cm power spectrum in \Fig{Fig_Power_T21} provides quantitative comparisons of these fluctuations.
+For the {\tt HMG} simulation, the change in $\bar{T}^2_{21}\Delta^2_{21}$ relative to the {\tt Fiducial} setting is largely driven by the difference in 21-cm amplitude: qualitatively similar to that in \cite{Lopez-Honorez:2016sur}, in this case heating from DM weakens 21-cm absorption signal and thereby suppressing the 21-cm power spectrum amplitude.
+For the {\tt IHM} scenario, $\bar{T}^2_{21}\Delta^2_{21}$ is also affected by spatial variation of $T_{21}$ induced by inhomogeneous DM heating/ionization.
+As shown in \Fig{Fig_Power_T21}, accounting for inhomogeneities in annihilation can enhance $\bar{T}^2_{21}\Delta^{2}_{21}$ by up to a factor of 130 for $11 \lesssim z\lesssim 16$, and such enhancement is potentially detectable with the SKA telescope~\cite{Sitwell:2013fpa}.
+The enhancement in 21-cm power spectrum is maximized at around $z=13.5$, \Fig{Fig_Coeval_Slice} shows the spatial slices of $T_{21}$ (left) and $T_\r{k}$ (right) fields at this redshift, and it can be seen that while {\tt HMG} (top) and {\tt IHM} (bottom) simulations share the same global values for $T_{21}$ and $T_\r{k}$, both observables shows strikingly different fluctuation features.